Do Go On - 206 - Dungeons and Dragons

 Absolutely.

-It's a point of that game.
-It was built to show people how fucking capitalism is.
+It's a point of that game that was built to show people how fuck Capua is.

-And people, oh my god, capitalism is really fun.
+And people are, oh my God, capitalism is really fun.

-And you become the only person with the capital?
+You bankrupt everyone else and you become the only person with the capital.

 That's fucked.